debasishsarangi88/TSAI_ERA_V4_Session5_NN/README.md

 4. **Optimization**: Adam with proper scheduling for fast convergence
 5. **Early Stopping**: Prevents overfitting and saves time

-## Troubleshooting

-- Ensure CUDA is available for GPU training
-- Check data download path in config
-- Verify all dependencies are installed
-- Monitor training progress for convergence

 ## Future Improvements

 - Data augmentation for better generalization